High Park station: Station access upgrades

 Construction at High Park station began on June 20, 2022, to install two new elevators, improve signage, install security cameras along the accessible pathway, and build a new main entrance structure and automatic sliding doors.
 The Quebec Avenue entrance was closed for duration of construction.
 Construction was completed in March 2025.

 Nearby landmarks

 Nearby landmarks include High Park and Humberside Collegiate Institute.
 The High Park Mineral Baths was demolished in 1962 to make way for the subway line.
-It was opened in 1913 as part of a sanatorium but eventually became a public pool.
+It had opened in 1913 as part of a sanatorium but eventually became a public pool.

 Surface connections

 The station's bus platform is not within the fare-paid area.

 TTC routes serving the station include: